manungsa/nvim-colors/README.md

 Just a collection of my own bare bone Vim/Neovim custom colorscheme that I created myself.

 ## Installing
 Just download it like any other plugin with `git clone`, or use a vim package manager.
+Here I use [vim-plug][1].

 ### vim-plug
 ```